How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 • ✅ Signature + ID option enabled

-• ✅ Secure time slot respected
+• ✅ Scheduled time slot adhered to

-• ✅ Handover report if necessary
+• ✅ Delivery receipt, if necessary

 Cut costs and choose a trusted partner with Claisy